-FindBullionPrices.com searches more than 50 trusted and reputable bullion dealers to find the lowest prices for American Gold Eagles.
+FindBullionPrices.com compares precious metals prices from trusted and reputable online bullion dealers to help you find the lowest prices on American Gold Eagles.
 The prices on our site are updated hourly and adjusted for gold spot price.
-This gives you the tools to compare gold dealers to find the best deals.
+This gives you the tools to compare gold prices.

 You can find a large variety of gold coins at FindBullionPrices.com.
 If we don't list prices for something you're looking for Contact Us and let us know so we can add it.

 We compare prices of American Gold Eagles from top-reviewed and trusted bullion dealers.
 Our product listings compare the online prices to help you buy the cheapest American Gold Eagles.